 Generally, one of the most important factors in getting business credit is to be a personal guarantor, especially for a newer business that does not have much credit history.
 As a personal guarantor, it is essential to have excellent personal credit.

 Even if you are not a personal guarantor, often lenders will still check your personal credit when you are applying for business funding.
-So while business credit may be the long-term goal, the way to achieve this goal is to first build and maintain your own outstanding credit report.
+So while business credit may be the long-term goal, the way to achieve this goal is first to build and maintain your own outstanding credit report.

-6 Comments
+7 Comments

 Just started a LLC in June 2019.
 Looking to build business credit fast to I can get a start up loan irines of credit.